Crostata arance e cioccolato

-At this point add the orange peel and vanilla powder.
+At this point add orange peel and vanilla powder.

-Let the pastry cream cool, stirring now and then.
+Let your pastry cream cool, stirring now and then.

 Cut them crossways into slices.

-Put the slices in a little saucepan and cover them with cold water.
+Put all slices in a little saucepan and cover them with cold water.

-Bring to the boil and cook the orange slices for a minute.
+Bring to a boil and cook orange slices, a minute.

-Remove the orange slices from the boiling water with a skimming ladle.
+Remove orange slices from boiling water with a skimming ladle.

 Put them on a plate and let them cool.